 For the better part of the last century, asbestos has been extensively used throughout military and commercial ships.
 Therefore, anyone who spent time on Navy ships was inevitably exposed to this hazardous mineral, which today is known to cause numerous life-threatening diseases.

-The Navy used asbestos because of its heat resistance and chemical damage, but also for tensile strength and affordability.
+The Navy used asbestos because of its heat resistance and chemical damage but also for tensile strength and affordability.
 Asbestos was used almost everywhere, starting from engine rooms to dining halls and sleeping quarters.
 Asbestos lagging was the Navy's major use of asbestos aboard ships.
-This insulating wrap put around pipes were a real concern for veterans.
+This insulating wrap put around pipes was a real concern for veterans.
 These pipes passed through sleeping quarters, mess halls, and other areas of the vessel.
 Any damage to the pipe coatings caused asbestos fibers to become airborne, placing anyone nearby in danger.